10up/Engineering-Best-Practices/_includes/markdown/Tools.md

 <h2 id="vrt" class="anchor-heading">Visual Regression Testing</h2>

-We do visual regression testing to ensure code changes don't have unforeseen repercussions.
+We use visual regression testing to ensure code changes don't have unforeseen repercussions.
 This provides a helpful visual aid to check against CSS changes, plugin updates, and third-party script updates.

 * [BackstopJS](https://github.com/garris/BackstopJS) - A tool used to run visual regression tests that compares known reference states against updates.